Paying Off Debt

 Think about the freedom you’ll have to save for a holiday, for Christmas, for a new house, if you’ve paid off your debts.

 The theory is pretty simple.
 Putting it into practice is harder.
-Heck, if it was easy, we’d all be rich and slim.
+Heck, if it were easy, we’d all be rich and slim.
 But losing weight and shedding debts are both absolutely possible if you put your mind to it, stick to it, and don’t beat yourself up if you fall short of perfection.

 So here’s the summary: